arrow Go back to list of posts

 Designing a virtual business card is a great way to ensure you can easily share your contact information with potential clients and networking contacts.

-These sharable files hold much more information than a traditional business card, meaning you can include links to your websites, podcasts, and other valuable resources along with your standard contact information.
+These sharable files hold much more information than a traditional business card, meaning you can include links to your websites, podcasts, and other valuable resources along.
+Plus, when hosting an event or promoting a listing, you can pair your virtual business card with an open house flyer to provide a complete set of details in a professional and accessible way.

 Because it’s a digital file, virtual business cards can be updated any time and stored on a device, rather than forgotten in a drawer or pocket.